-Under Governor’s Executive Order #54 (EO 54), all UW System employees are mandated reporters of child abuse and neglect and have an obligation to report directly to the authorities.
+Under Governor’s Executive Order #54 (EO 54), all UW System employees are mandated reporters of child abuse and neglect and have an obligation to report directly to authorities.
 At UW–Madison, this mandate includes volunteers and contractors working on behalf of the university.

-For purposes of reporting child abuse and neglect, a “child” is a person who is less than 18 years of age.
+For the purposes of reporting child abuse and neglect, a “child” is a person who is less than 18 years of age.

 This is an accordion element with a series of buttons that open and close related content panels.